liz-lewis-manchester/CNM_2025_group_13/README.md

 # CNM_2025_group_13

+Task 2: Storage of matrix
+-
-This branch focus on creating coefficients A and B for the matrix, for later use in solving the equation
+This branch focus on creating coefficients A and B for the matrix, for later use in solving the equation.